ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Building-a-Visual-Robot-Model-with-URDF-from-Scratch.rst

 One Shape
 ---------

-First, we’re just going to explore one simple shape.
+First, we're just going to explore one simple shape.
-Here’s about as simple as a urdf as you can make.
+Here's about as simple as a urdf as you can make.
 `[Source: 01-myfirst.urdf] <https://github.com/ros/urdf_tutorial/blob/ros2/urdf/01-myfirst.urdf>`_

 .. code-block:: xml